abbyoung/layer-to-svg/README.md

 - Run the script under **File > Scripts > SVG Me**.
 *Make it better*: Set up a keyboard shortcut under **Edit > Keyboard Shortcuts > File > Scripts > SVG Me**.

 - The script creates and saves CSS and AI files, then Illustrator opens the AI file and shows an options dialog.
 Check relevant boxes and click OK.
-The magic happens in the background.
+The SVG-making magic happens in the background.

 ![Illustrator Dialog](https://github.com/abbyoung/svg-me/blob/master/illustrator-dialog.jpg)